How the Montessori approach nurtures confident, curious, and compassionate young learners.

 Children love to experiment independently.
 We use activities such as engaging in hands-on science activities to develop curiosity, observation and focus, as well as the cognitive skills of sorting, learning to classify and motor skill development.

-Trial and error is important when learning science.
+Trial and error are important when learning science.
 In the picture, the child is observing diligently, focusing on the experiment that she has just conducted.
 What worked?
 What didn’t work?
 How could I do it differently next time?

-The world is a fascinating place and we want our students to hone and maintain a sense of curiosity, learning step-by-step ways to play, discover, explore – and conquer!
+The world is a fascinating place, and we want our students to hone and maintain a sense of curiosity, learning step-by-step ways to play, discover, explore, and conquer!

 4. The child as an advocate of cultural diversity